BashSenpai/cli/README.md

 ### Version 0.80

-- Extra context: provide extra optional information about your own environment to improve the results
+- [ ] Extra context: provide extra optional information about your own environment to improve the results
-- Multi-language support: provided by ChatGPT.
+- [ ] Multi-language support: provided by ChatGPT.
 If you have interest in helping us improve these, open a new pull request

 ### Version 0.75 (planned)

-- Command execution: execute any provided list of commands directly in the terminal with an optional prompt for editing
+- [ ] Command execution: execute any provided list of commands directly in the terminal with an optional prompt for - [ ]g
-- MacOS build: proper MacOS integration with an optional ability to make the API know your OS type to improve the results
+- [x] MacOS build: proper MacOS integration with an optional ability to make the API know your OS type to improve the - [ ]esults
-- Windows build: support for WSL2 and potentially a few other third-party terminal emulators
+- [ ] Windows build: support for WSL2 and potentially a few other third-party terminal emulators
-- Configurable color schemes: ability to change the default colors so they fit better better with your terminal configuration
+- [ ] Configurable color schemes: ability to change the default colors so they fit better with your terminal configuration

 ### Other planned features